-Thinking about being weighed down by a virtual anchor reminded me of something I did a few summers ago.
+Thinking about being weighed down reminded me of something I did a few summers ago.

 Let me tell you another true story.
 One summer day my friend Mike and I decided to go scuba diving in Lake Michigan just off a local beach near a harbor in south eastern Wisconsin in the city we lived in.

-We decided to swim out to a breakwater in the harbor to look to for interesting objects left around the breakwater.
+We decided to swim out to a breakwater in the harbor to look to for interesting objects we could find.

 The area around the breakwater was a place in which boats would often stop to fish.

 Captains of boats would throw out a boat anchor to help keep the boat temporally in one place and not allow it to get too close to the break water while they fished.

 Since the breakwater protects the entrance to the harbor from the large waves on Lake Michigan, the water around the breakwater is typically very rough, choppy and has a strong current.

 Depending on the weather, the waves may push a boat causing it to drag its anchor along the bottom.
 On some days, anchors from the boats get snagged on the underwater rocks around the breakwater and cannot be retrieved by the boat’s captains.

 In many instances, the boat captain simply cuts the rope to the anchor and leaves it stuck on the underwater rocks near the breakwater.